I already shamelessly dubbed my ‘cycling the Alps‘ adventures in France ‘Tour de France‘ and those in Italy ‘Giro d’Italia‘.

 … Is half the fun 🙂

-Below is was what I originally had in mind for both parts – the reports tell a somewhat different story, althoug in the end, I managed almost everything I had in mind, just not the way I “planned” it 😎
+The reports tell a somewhat different story, although in the end, I managed to cycle most of it, just not the way I “planned” it 😎

-Planning – Silvaplana
+Tour de Suisse – Silvaplana

 My Tour de Suisse 2019 will start with a prologue including the San Bernardino and the Splügenpass.